peluche/SWE-to-MLE/content/grimoire/index.md

 ## BLEU
 Metric for machine translation based on (translated vs reference) N-gram comparison.

+## CoT
+Chain of Thought.
+A way to solve a problem by breaking it down into a sequence of reasoning steps.

 ## Cross Entropy
 $CE(X) = -\sum_{X=1}^{M}{observed_{X} \times log(predicted_{X})}$ but in practice observed is a vector of [0]s with a single [1], so it simplify to $CE(X) = -log(predicted_{X})$.
 It's used to compute the loss of a [[softmax]](#softmax) (because it provides steeper gradient in the `[0, 1]` range than the [[squared residual]](#squared-residual)).